File-based Catalogs

 # by this entry.
 It must be present in the entry list, unless this

-# entry is the channel tail.
+# entry is a channel tail.
 Channel tails are allowed to have replaces

 # values that are not present in the entry list.